When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 But now?
 There’s a shift.

 Consumers (especially Millennials and Gen Z) are becoming label-resistant.
 They want stories, not just logos.
-Sustainability, not just sparkle.
-They’re reaching for biodynamic vineyards, obscure regions, and wines that whisper instead of shout.
+Sustainability, not just sparkle, and they’re reaching for biodynamic vineyards, obscure regions, and wines that whisper instead of shout.

 You can see this shift in the rise of regions like Valle de Guadalupe…a Mexican wine country where elegance comes with dust and soul.
 You can feel it in the quiet prestige of L’Épiphanie de Pauillac, a Bordeaux wine released without fanfare by a Premier Grand Cru château, priced for accessibility, not ego.